Miso: Solution to

 Go-to-market

-The Business Model: A freemium model with premium subscriptions for power users.
+Business model: A freemium model with premium subscriptions for power users.

-The Bottom Line: Developed the unit economics model, projecting a strong 15:1 LTV:CAC ratio, demonstrating a clear path to profitability.
+Bottom line: Developed the unit economics model, projecting a strong 15:1 LTV:CAC ratio, demonstrating a clear path to profitability.

 Learnings